Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-You may have never heard about learned irrelevance in dog training before, but it could be your dog is displaying signs of it sometimes and you are not aware of it.
-No worries, it's not a disease!
-If you ever caught your dog repeatedly "posing a deaf ear" to a request of yours, there are chances, you may be witnessing this phenomenon.
+You may have never heard about learned irrelevance in dog training before, but it could be that your dog is displaying signs of it sometimes, and you are not aware of it.
+Don't worry; it's not a disease!
+If you ever caught your dog repeatedly "turning a deaf ear" to a request of yours, there is a chance you may be witnessing this phenomenon.
 If so, don't get frustrated; there are effective ways to override this.
-If feasible, employ the help of a certified professional dog trainer near you for some help.
+If possible, employ the help of a certified professional dog trainer near you for some help.

-So what is learned irrelevance and how does it affect your dog's training?
-Learned irrelevance is similar in many ways to habituation; yet somewhat different.
-In learned irrelevance basically, the dog stops responding to a specific stimulus (cue, trigger) because it doesn't have a particular significance that is relevant to the dog.
-In more simple words, it's the dynamic that causes your dog to pose deaf ears to your continuous command to sit, no bite or come.
+So, what is learned irrelevance, and how does it affect your dog's training?
+Learned irrelevance is similar in many ways to habituation, but it's also somewhat different.
+In learned irrelevance, the dog stops responding to a specific stimulus (cue, trigger) because it doesn't have a particular significance that is relevant to the dog.
+Put simply, it's the dynamic that causes your dog to pose deaf ears to your continuous command to "sit," "stop biting," or "come."

 Why Does Learned Irrelevance Happen?